 - 1993: Cedric E. Ritchie, Chairman, The Bank of Nova Scotia

 - 1992: John C. Carroll, President and CEO, Molson Breweries

 - 1991: John M. Thompson, Chairman and CEO, IBM Canada Limited

 About the Ivey Business School, Western University

 The Ivey Business School (www.ivey.ca) at Western University is Canada’s leading provider of relevant, innovative and comprehensive business education.
 Drawing on extensive research and business experience, Ivey faculty provides the best classroom experience, equipping graduates with the skills and capabilities they need to tackle the leadership challenges in today’s complex business world.
-Ivey offers world-renowned undergraduate and graduate degree programs as well as Executive Development at campuses in London (Ontario), Toronto and Hong Kong.
+Ivey offers world-renowned undergraduate and graduate degree programs as well as Executive Education at campuses in London (Ontario), Toronto and Hong Kong.